docker/docs/docker-hub/onboard-business.md

 ## Step 5: Manage members with SSO and SCIM

 Automate adding members to your organization using the following:
-   - Single Sign-on: Automatically provision and add members when they sign in to Docker through your identity provider.
+   - Single Sign-on: Automatically provision and add members when they sign in to Docker Hub through your identity provider.
 For details, see [Single Sign-on overview](../single-sign-on/index.md).
    - System for Cross-domain Identity Management: Automatically provision, add, and de-provision members from your identity provider.
 For details, see [SCIM](../docker-hub/scim.md).

 ## Step 6: Enforce sign-in for Docker Desktop